 - Unbeatable Cost-Per-Performance: Cheaper CPUs (Ryzen 5000 series like the 5600, 5600X, 5800X3D).

-- Affordable Motherboards: Entry-level options starting around $100.
+- Affordable Motherboards: Entry-level options starting around $100, widely available.

-- DDR4 Memory: Significantly cheaper than DDR5, reducing overall build cost.
+- DDR4 Memory: Significantly cheaper and more mature than DDR5, reducing overall build cost and ensuring stable operation.

-- Proven Longevity: Supported for over six years, with continued CPU releases.
+- Proven Longevity: Supported for over six years, with continued CPU releases extending its lifespan.

-- Broad Chipset Ecosystem: From budget A520 to feature-rich X570, catering to all needs.
+- Broad Chipset Ecosystem: From budget A520 to feature-rich X570, catering to all needs and offering established stability.

 | Feature | Ryzen 5 5600 | Ryzen 5 5600X | Ryzen 7 5800X3D |